OfficeDev/office-js-docs-pr/docs/reference/manifest/alternateid.md

 ## Remarks

-You don't create this value yourself; it is assigned to your add-in when you submit it to the Office Store.
+You don't create this value yourself; it is assigned to your add-in when you submit it to AppSource.